 He took his time.
 He had far more options now than ever before.
 He discarded the various options for living creatures of any kind.
 Slowly he went through the options looking for anything that might work.
 There were things that altered survival points, including an ability that decreased the survival points needed to level.
 It was a small difference, but it was also rather cheap, so he marked it down as something to buy.

 However, what he really wanted, was not there.
 There was no skill that would passively generate survival points.
+It had been a long shot.
+If it had been there, well, some dungeon would probably already cover the entire world.
 Okay, so that meant he would need to get them the normal way.
 There was an ability that made him think a bit though.
 It would grant more survival points for when an adventurer left the dungeon.
 That meant that survival points did not need to come from killing adventurers.
 Apparently having them enter the dungeon was sufficient.
 Caden was not an idiot, he was sure that this method had drawbacks, but it suggested a way to compromise.

 He looked again.
 Exsan was not going to just accept a non-lethal dungeon.
 There needed to be a good reason.
 The adventurers would need to offer something.
 The first thing he thought of was mana, but if the survival points slowed down the mana would not be enough.
+They would have too much mana and not enough points in the balance.
 He thought about all the things he had gained before teleporting here.
 He had turned Tam’s wooden chair into what he needed to make a tree.
 What he really needed was variety.
 New items, new plants, and animals.
 For that he could offer protection.
 He would need a way to make it automatic though.
 He could not watch every individual and save them just in the nick of time.
+The dungeon system had some options, but not what he was currently looking for.

 He sorted back through the abilities again.
-Eventually he found what he was looking for.
-It was an ability called rule of law.
+Eventually he found an ability called rule of law.
 He could create rules for the dungeon that would happen automatically.
 It said the laws were supposed to start out simple, but hopefully the abilities automatic promotion to level II would be enough for this.
 Well, it was time to go see if he could make a deal.

 Exsan?
 We need to talk.